husonlab/splitstree6/doc/user-manual.md

 #### Hamming Distance

 The *Hamming Distance* algorithm takes a Characters block as input and produces a Distances block as output.
-It computes the Hamming editDistance, that is the number of differences between sequences The algorithm has the following options:
+It computes the Hamming distance, that is the number of differences between sequences The algorithm has the following options:

 `HandleAmbiguousStates = {Ignore | AverageStates | MatchStates}` -
 choose how to handle ambiguous states (nucleotide data only)